Water Kefir Grain Instructions, Basic recipe:

 One tablespoon organic cane juice crystals or white sugar

-You can use a blender or hot water to dissolve.
-Make sure water is completely cool before adding the culture.
+Make sure sugar is completely dissolved before adding the culture.
 This will feed ¼ cup water grains.
-The ideal temperature is 75ºF.
-Below this temperature fermentation will take many days longer and your water grains will not grow well.
+The ideal temperature is 70º - 75ºF.
+Below this temperature fermentation will take longer and your water grains will not grow as well.
 You can make an incubator by putting a hot water bottle in a cooler.
+I like to keep them on a 48 hour schedule.
+Double the recipe except for the baking soda if it is getting done in 24 hours.
+When the fig floats it is probably done.

 Let the water grains complete their cycle.
 That means, if it is still sweet, it isn’t done.
 Leave it alone.
 When it becomes pleasantly tart, strain out the water grains using a fine mesh strainer and start the process over.
 When your water grains double, double the recipe.

-After a few days or weeks you will have more water grains in your culture jar.
-Continue making water kefir with a portion of your water grains with the basic recipe.
+After a few cycles you will have more water grains in your culture jar.
+Divide into two jars and continue making water kefir with a portion of your water grains using the basic recipe.
 This is your back up insuring you always have firm, healthy happy, and growing water grains.
+The other jar can be for all the fun experiments you want to try.

 Radish, cabbage, broccoli and basic salad mix microgreens growing in mushroom containers.